JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 But remember the CUNA Mutual example from above: Let's say that CUNA's runtime is already as fast as it can be, and index it to the fastest result in the benchmarks below.
 The difference between the fastest "couple of days" run and the slowest would be over __721 years__.
 So it's important to use tools and approaches that are performant for actuarial work.

-So for little one-off tasks it doesn't make a big difference what tool or algorthim is used.
-More often than not, your one-off calculatons or checks will be done fast enough that it's not important to be picky.
-But if wanting to scale your work to a broader application within your company or the industry, I think it's important to be perfromance-minded[^4].
+So for little one-off tasks it doesn't make a big difference what tool or algorithm is used.
+More often than not, your one-off calculations or checks will be done fast enough that it's not important to be picky.
+But if wanting to scale your work to a broader application within your company or the industry, I think it's important to be performance-minded[^4].

 ### Takeaway #2